Orderflow Auction System

 1. Unlocks the market in CentralRegistry.

-2. Sets auction paramters + collateral unlock in MarketManager.
+2. Sets auction parameters + collateral unlock in MarketManager.

 3. Executes batch liquidations.